|

 of newly discovered ECAs will also permit us to improve the model

+and thus develop better observing strategies.
 We have shown that potentially hazardous ECAs can be discovered

 at a sufficient rate that most of the larger members of the ECA